 - a certificate of incorporation for companies

-- a deed of trusts for trusts
+- a trust deed for trusts

 - a certificate of incorporation for incorporated societies